Yifan Yin

 Research

-My research is at the intersection of embodied AI, robotics, and human-robot interaction.
-My recent work focuses on (1) comprehensive 3D scene understanding; (2) world models for anticipation and evaluation of embodied state changes; (3) robot learning with multimodal reasoning and action policy learning; (4) integrated task and motion planning for embodied assistance and human-robot collaboration.
+My research is at the intersection of embodied AI, 3D vision, robotics, and human-robot interaction.
+My recent work focuses on (1) 3D world modeling for anticipating and evaluating embodied state changes; (3) robot learning via multimodal reasoning and experience reflection; and (4) integrated task and motion planning for embodied assistance and human-robot collaboration.

 Part-level Instruction Following for Fine-grained Robot Manipulation